greghulette/Wireless_Communication_Board-WCB/Readme.md

     #S(x)(yyyy) - Allows you to change the baud rate of a serial port.
 Persists after reboot.
         x: 1-5 : Serial port 1-5
         yyyy: any valid baud rate that the IDE can be set at.
+    #SC   - Clears all stored baud rates.
+Will revert to the rates defined in the sketch.

 <br>